 We immediately think of two classes of beings in heaven: angels and humans.
 Angels have no parentage but God, and they are denied the privilege of joining God in creating life through procreation.
 In addition to angels, however, it seems that God has an eternal purpose for two classes of humans: those who, like angels, have known no personal sin and little or no consciousness of living in a world stained by sin, and those who through Christ have suffered and overcome the consequences of sin.
 Rather than create more angels who have had no experience of sin, he has given humans the privilege of conceiving these people.

 Paradise, not this place of shadows and pain, is home.
 Those of us still on earth are in a war zone; fighting on foreign soil.
-What soldier feels sorry for those who go home early?
+What soldier feels sorry for those who return home early?

 As a child, I used to watch Mr. Squiggle on TV.
 He was a puppet with a huge pencil for a nose.
 Children would send him ugly, meaningless lines they had drawn.
 Mr. Squiggle, always up to the challenge, would ingeniously add more lines, transforming the original chaotic, useless squiggles into a clever drawing.
 God is like that.
 When presented with the challenge of what looks like a twisted or tragically shortened life, he goes to work, transforming it into an exquisite work of art that will leave us gasping in awe for all eternity.
 On our side of death we see little more than the chaos, but people of faith will one day have the privilege of gazing upon the completed masterpiece.